Robbery is a serious, wide-ranging offence that carries a maximum penalty of life imprisonment.

 We are highly recommended as an expert criminal defence law firm for people accused of committing a crime.
 We provide 24/7 police station representation.
 Therefore, will be at your side, protecting your interests from the start.
 Because we understand the correct procedure the police must follow when making an arrest, we will carefully examine the circumstances surrounding you being detained and get the charges dropped if proper processes were not complied with.

-Our criminal law team has in-depth experience in defending serious criminal charges, including robbery.
+Our criminal law solicitors and their teams have in-depth experience in defending serious criminal charges, including robbery.
 We work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
 We know that your reputation, your freedom, and your family’s financial security is at stake – therefore, we never give up until every appeal has been exhausted.

 Below are several common questions clients ask us concerning the offence of robbery.